The International Capital Markets Review: Denmark

 - the Financial Business Act,3 which regulates financial businesses, including portfolio management;

-- the Act on Investment Associations, etc.,4 which regulates the activities of Danish and foreign undertakings for collective investment in transferable securities (known as UCITS);
+- the Act on Investment Associations, among others,4 which regulates the activities of Danish and foreign undertakings for collective investment in transferable securities (known as UCITS);

 - the Act on Managers of Alternative Investment Funds,5 which implements the EU Alternative Investment Fund Managers Directive and regulates the managers of alternative investment funds as well as the marketing of alternative investment funds;

-- the EU Market Abuse Regulation6 (MAR); and
+- the EU Market Abuse Regulation7 (MAR); and

 A number of delegated acts (executive orders) issued pursuant to the foregoing Acts are also key.
 The most important executive orders include:

-- the Executive Order on Takeover Bids;9 and
+- the Executive Order on Takeover Bids;10 and

-- the Executive Order on Conditions for Admission of Securities to Official Listing.10
+- the Executive Order on Conditions for Admission of Securities to Official Listing.11

 ii Stock exchange regulations

 In Denmark, securities can be admitted to trading and official listing on two marketplaces: Nasdaq Copenhagen and Nasdaq First North Growth Market (First North).
-Nasdaq Copenhagen is a regulated market, whereas First North is a multilateral trading facility (MTF) registered as a small and medium-sized enterprise (SME) growth market and thus not subject to EU regulation applicable to regulated markets (e.g., the rules on regulated markets in Markets in Financial Instruments Directive (MiFID II), IFRS and the Transparency Directive).11 Nasdaq Copenhagen A/S is a separate legal entity incorporated under Danish law and a member of NASDAQ OMX Nordic, which in turn is part of NASDAQ OMX Group Inc.
+Nasdaq Copenhagen is a regulated market, whereas First North is a multilateral trading facility (MTF) registered as a small and medium-sized enterprise (SME) growth market and thus not subject to EU regulation applicable to regulated markets (e.g., the rules on regulated markets in Markets in Financial Instruments Directive (MiFID II), IFRS and the Transparency Directive).12 Nasdaq Copenhagen A/S is a separate legal entity incorporated under Danish law and a member of NASDAQ OMX Nordic, which in turn is part of NASDAQ OMX Group Inc. Finally, since 2018, Danish start-ups have been accepted to be listed on the Swedish 'Spotlight Stock Market'.

-Nasdaq Copenhagen has issued certain sets of rules, including rules for issuers of shares governing, inter alia, the requirements for admission to trading and official listing, disclosure requirements for issuers of shares and rules on internal rules and rules for issuers of bonds and other types of securities.
+Nasdaq Copenhagen has issued certain sets of rules, including rules for issuers of shares found in the Nordic Main Market Rulebook, governing, inter alia, the requirements for admission to trading and official listing, disclosure requirements for issuers of shares and rules on internal rules and rules for issuers of bonds and other types of securities.

-In addition to the rules contained in Nasdaq Copenhagen's rule book, rules governing admission to trading and official listing and ongoing reporting obligations, etc. are found in the Capital Markets Act, implementing relevant EU regulations, including the Transparency Directive and MiFID II and supplementing other relevant EU regulations, such as MAR.
+In addition to the rules contained in the Nordic Main Market Rulebook, rules governing admission to trading and official listing and ongoing reporting obligations, among others, are found in the Capital Markets Act, implementing relevant EU regulations, including the Transparency Directive and MiFID II and supplementing other relevant EU regulations, such as MAR.

 iii Structure of the courts